Table of Contents

-Our preferred hotel in Bonaire is Harbour Village Beach Resort.
+Our favorite hotel in Bonaire is Harbour Village Beach Resort.
 We simply love this hotel.
-Although we wouldn’t call it a luxury resort, it’s very well appointed and maintained.
 The cozy, pristine beach has a calm entry, so small kids can splash around on the sand, and plenty of lounge chairs, hammocks, and palm trees.
 It’s never crowded, and you’ll see some of the best snorkeling we’ve ever seen right offshore in the Caribbean.

 Harbour Village hotel has 1- and 2-bedroom beachfront suites that are right on the beach, just steps away from the snorkeling — and the perfect size to fit families.
 And the people at this hotel are fantastic; the staff went out of their way to ensure we had a great stay.

 Curacao has more hotel options than Bonaire (though more is not always better, of course).
 The hotel choices in Bonaire range from stylish boutique hotels in town to eco-lodges to the highest-end luxury.
 As in Bonaire, many of these hotels are independently owned and on the smaller side.
 But you’ll also find classic beach resorts in Curacao too.